 In all likelihood, you will be heading to the bathroom soon after you get up in the morning, but this should be a normal and easy bowel movement.
 If stools are too loose you could try not taking it for a day and then starting again at half the dose and monitoring the effects.

 If you do not feel the need to visit the bathroom soon after waking, the amount of triphala you take in the evening could be slowly increased by a gram or so each day (or a little more heaped teaspoon) until the desired result is achieved.

-At doses of eight grams (around two teaspoons) and above, triphala should have a definite laxative effect for most people.
+At doses of 8 grams (around two teaspoons) and above for constipation, triphala should have a definite laxative effect for most people.
 Drinking more of the sediment is also likely to increase it’s effectiveness for this purpose.

-It is best used at these higher doses for shorter periods only, perhaps just a day or two if needed.
-It is however, generally thought to be safer than other types of laxatives as its rejuvenating properties help to offset the potentially depleting effects of using a laxative.
+It is best used at these higher doses for constipation for shorter periods only, perhaps just a day or two if needed.
+Triphala churna is however, generally thought to be much safer than other types of laxatives as its rejuvenating properties help to offset the potentially depleting effects of using a laxative.

 Unlike some other laxatives, triphala is non-habit forming and is said to strengthen and tonify the internal muscles of the bowels.
 That said, regular use of laxatives is not recommended.
 It’s worth seeking out a knowledgeable healthcare professional if constipation becomes a regular digestive problem for you.

 Triphala Capsules Before Meals

 A simpler way to take triphala is as a digestive aid before meals up to three times a day.
 This is a good way to take the tablets or triphala capsules like these.